liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/05-checking-permissions.markdown

         }
     }

-Notice that both the `check` and `contains` methods of `GuestbookPermission` each take three parameters:
+Notice that both the `check` and `contains` methods take three parameters:

 1. A `PermissionChecker` object